-On April 29, 2014, SWWB executed a facilities lease agreement, which expires on March 31, 2030, and made a security deposit of \$100,476 that is included in other assets on the consolidated statement of financial position as of December 31, 2023 and 2022.
+On April 29, 2014, SWWB executed a facilities lease agreement (lease 1), which expires on March 31, 2030, and made a security deposit of \$100,476 that is included in other assets on the consolidated statements of financial position as of December 31, 2024 and 2023.
 Renovations of the space started during the fourth quarter of 2014 and occupancy occurred on January 5, 2015.
 The rent was abated until April 1, 2015.
 SWWB transferred the lease agreement to WWB on January 1, 2018.
-The Organization records the lease expense on a straight-line basis.
-The lease contains a termination provision, at the option of the Organization, on March 31, 2025 with proper notice and a lease termination payment.
-As of December 31, 2023, Management had assessed that it is reasonably certain that WWB will not terminate the lease on March 31, 2025.
+The Organization records the lease expense on a straight-line basis, with a discount of 1.55%.
 The lease also contains escalation clauses that provide for increased payments resulting from increases in real estate taxes and certain other building expenses.
-WWB has remaining lease term and discount rate used associated with its operating lease of 7 years and 1.55%, respectively.
+The lease contains a termination provision, at the option of the Organization, on March 31, 2025, with proper notice and a lease termination payment.
+In June 2024, the Organization opted for the early termination and paid a termination fee of \$200,952.
+The Organization vacated the premises on March 31, 2025.